MOSES * EGYPT * SPAETH

 Concerning the archaeological findings and research the agreement is striking.

-In later Israelitic religion which took over many customs from Egyptian practice, e.g. through the Laws of Moses, the use of ceremonial ablution was determined and kept.
+In later Israelite religion which took over many customs from Egyptian practice, e.g. through the Laws of Moses, the use of ceremonial ablution was determined and kept.
 Even some of the earliest texts contained in the Five Books of Moses, The Pentateuch, refer to this.

 Ablution was strictly ritualistic.
-A person had to be 'cleanset' before taking part in religious ceremonies.
+A person had to be 'cleansed' before taking part in religious ceremonies.
 Later on, in ancient Israel, for instance in the ruins of Qumran, this kind of ceremonial bath (mikveh) has been found side by side with ordinary hygienic baths.
 Many orthodox Jews all over the world still use ritualistic baths.

 Not even recent Bible translations - supported by a greater knowledge of the past - show this kind of practice, i.e. the well-known religious ablution ceremony performed at the Nile by Pharaoh's Daughter.
 It ought to be taken into consideration and updated/rephrased.